Epistimio/orion/docs/src/tutorials/huggingface.rst

 automatically upload your data to Comet, you simply have to go to your profile on their site and see your experiments.

-It is important to note here that we can swap the Comet logger to many others, suc as WandB, MLFlow, Neptune and ClearML.
+It is important to note here that we can swap the Comet logger to many others, such as WandB, MLFlow, Neptune and ClearML.
 You can see the complete list in the HuggingFace documentation `HF callbacks <https://huggingface.co/docs/transformers/main_classes/callback#callbacks>`_